santis1001/Tech-Blog/README.md

 14 Challenge
 ## Decription

+This project is a web application that allows users to create, view, and manage blog posts.
+It provides features such as user authentication, allowing only authenticated users to perform certain actions.
+Users can create new blog posts, view existing blog posts along with their comments, and perform actions like editing or deleting their own posts.
+The application ensures data security and provides a user-friendly interface for an enhanced blogging experience.

 ## Web App
 <sub style='font-weight: bold;'>* This is a link.
 Click to open app.</sub>

 [![E-commerce API Video ](./assets/Logo.JPG)](https://peaceful-haleakala-03666-e33d7433d6c8.herokuapp.com/)

 ## User Story

 ```md